 - 1. Download the product file from Pivotal Network. - 2.
-Navigate to the Ops Manager Installation Dashboard and click Import a Product to upload the product file. - 3.
-Click Add next to the uploaded Signal Sciences Service Broker tile in the Ops Manager Available Products view to add it to your staging area. - 4.
-Click the newly added Signal Sciences Service Broker tile. - 5.
+Navigate to the Ops Manager Installation Dashboard and click Import a Product to upload the product file.

+- 4. Click the newly added Signal Sciences Service Broker tile. - 5.
 Click the Buildpack Settings tab and set the sigsci buildpack decorator Buildpack Order to zero. - 6.
-Click Save.
+Click Save. - 7.
+Return to the Ops Manager Installation Dashboard and click Apply Changes to install the Signal Sciences Service Broker for VMware Tanzu tile.